Music of Switzerland

 Switzerland has long had a distinct cultural identity, despite its diversity of German, French, Italian, Romansh and other ethnicities.
 Religious and folk music dominated the country until the 17th century, with growth in production of other kinds of music occurring slowly.

+Classical music

+Switzerland has produced many esteemed classical composers over the centuries, such as Rennaissance composer Ludwig Senfl, Joachim Raff, Arthur Honegger (who has featured on the Swiss franc note), and Ernest Bloch.

 Folk music

 Due to a lack of detailed records, little is known about Swiss folk music prior to the 19th century.
 Some 16th-century lute tablatures have been reconstructed into authentic instrumental arrangements; however, the first major source of information comes from 19th-century collections of folk songs, and work done by musicologist Hanny Christen.
 One of the oldest varieties of folk music was the Swiss song Kühreihen, an agricultural Alpine song in the Lydian mode.
 Traditional instruments included alphorn, hammered dulcimer, fife, hurdy-gurdy, castanets, rebec, bagpipe, cittern and shawm.

 At the beginning of the 19th century, Swiss folk music was largely performed by ensembles made of itinerant musicians and solo acts using an instrument, with only a few duos.
 In the 1830s, however, the Swiss military was reorganized, leading to the formation of brass bands that used modern instruments.
 These instruments, mostly brass or wind, were built much better than those played by itinerants, and musicians brought them back to their villages.
 Local players joined these ensembles, which played dance music for festivals and other celebrations.
 Dance styles included schottisch, mazurka, waltz and polka.